imanghafoori1/laravel-nullable/README.md

 Now we are sure $user is not null and we can sleep better at night !

+### Q & A :

+#### Why throwing exceptions is not a good idea ?

+When you throw an exception you should always ask your self.
+Is there any body out there to catch it ??
+What if they forget to catch and handle the exception ?!
+It is the same issue as the `null`.
+It cases error.

+The point is to give no way to continue if they forget to handle the failiars.

 ### More from the authors: